Estate Planning Services

-One of the most common questions I get from people both online and in person is relating to Medical and Financial Powers of Attorney.
+One of the most common questions we get from people both online and in person is relating to Medical and Financial Powers of Attorney.
 Usually it is from folks with an aging or ill parent or parents or parents of teens turning 18 and moving away from home (usually either traveling or away at school).
 Most haven’t heard of these documents or don’t know how to start the process and reach out for assistance.

-I am always happy to explain how with powers of attorney in place they can take better care of their folks or teens.
+We are always happy to explain how with powers of attorney in place they can take better care of their folks or teens.
 It is usually a HUGE relief when it comes to worry and to the amount of time they have to dedicate to resolve medical or financial issues that arise practically daily.

 Powers of Attorney, Defined